Safe Output-Feedback Adaptive Optimal Control of Input-Constrained Control-Affine Nonlinear Systems: Introduction

-To achieve safe learning using RL, a widely employed technique in the field of safe control is to perform a nonlinear coordinate transformation, initially introduced in \cite{SCC.Graichen.Petit.ea2009} and further extended by \cite{SCC.Yang.Vamvoudakis.ea2020, SCC.Greene.Deptula.ea2020,SCC.Mahmud.Nivison.ea2021} for nonlinear control-affine systems.
-Barrier functions are employed to transform the constrained optimal control problem into an unconstrained one, although the safety constraints allowable are typically limited to box constraints.
-Recent efforts have focused on incorporating barrier transformations that encode state-dependent constraints that are more general than the box constraints, as outlined in \cite{SCC.Greene.Deptula.ea2020, SCC.Mahmud.Nivison.ea2021}.
+To achieve the safety of a dynamical system, a widely employed technique in the field of safe adaptive optimal control is to perform a nonlinear coordinate transformation, initially introduced in \cite{SCC.Graichen.Petit.ea2009} and further extended by \cite{SCC.Yang.Vamvoudakis.ea2020, SCC.Greene.Deptula.ea2020,SCC.Mahmud.Nivison.ea2021} for nonlinear control-affine systems.
+Barrier functions are employed to transform the constrained optimal control problem into an unconstrained one; however, the safety constraints they can handle are typically limited to box constraints.

-Other recent approaches \cite{SCC.Cohen.Belta.ea2020, SCC.Marvi.Kiumarsi.ea2020, SCC.Cohen.Belta.ea2023} are based on control barrier functions (CBFs) introduced in \cite{SCC.Wieland.Allgower.ea2007, SCC.Ames.Xu.ea2017, SCC.Jankovic.ea2018} which exhibit Lyapunov-like properties and have demonstrated effectiveness in safety-critical control.
-However, most RL architectures using CBFs are affected by model inaccuracies and uncertainties, which may lead to sub-optimal controller performance, particularly in output-feedback systems where full state information is unavailable.

-In the safe RL scheme proposed in \cite{SCC.Cohen.Belta.ea2020, SCC.Marvi.Kiumarsi.ea2020}, a CBF candidate is added to the cost function of the optimal control problem so that safety is considered as a control objective to achieve simultaneous stability and safety while learning the optimal controller.
-The drawback of these techniques, apart from their reliance on full state information, is that there is a chance that the trajectories of the nonlinear system converge to an undesired equilibrium point as stated in \cite{SCC.Reis.Aguiar.ea2021} due to the added safety constraint.

-Results such as \cite{SCC.Cohen.Belta.ea2023, SCC.Cohen.Serlin.ea2023} avoid such behavior by decoupling safety and learning objectives by employing CBF-based controllers, which when combined with the typical stabilizing RL controllers from \cite{SCC.Kamalapurkar.Rosenfeld.ea2016, SCC.Kamalapurkar.Walters.ea2016}, guarantee safety in a minimally invasive fashion.
-However, as demonstrated in Section~\ref{section:robustCBF}, with only partial state measurements available, the methods in \cite{SCC.Cohen.Belta.ea2023, SCC.Cohen.Serlin.ea2023} perform poorly at ensuring safety, if naively implemented using certainty equivalence.
-The limited state measurements may lead the controller to converge to sub-optimal or incorrect solutions, potentially impacting the overall stability and safety of the system.